stefgehrig/implicitgender/README.md

 study                         | Participant's university study program as free text totalpayoff                   | Participant's total realized payoff including show-up fee (Euro) study_coded                   | Participant's university study program coded into broad categories (econ = Economics/Business, stem = STEM, other = all other programs)

+#### Code for lab experiment

+In the folder `/oTree`, oTree program files are deposited that were used to run the experimental sessions.
+The folder `oTree/stimuli` contains the program for the job candidate assessment (Experiment 1).
+The folders `oTree/hiring_cluster1`, `oTree/hiring_cluster2`, `oTree/hiring_cluster3` and `oTree/hiring_cluster4` contain the programs which, in this sequence, were used for the hiring experiment (Experiment 2).